Learn advanced parametric design, computational and AI tools!

 What is Biomimicry Architecture?

-Biomimicry is derived from the Greek word; Bio means life and mimicry means to imitate.
-Biomimicry Architecture; is often referred to as a unique and technical approach to mimicking nature in creating various designs in architecture.
+Biomimicry is derived from the Greek word Bio, which means life, and mimicry means to imitate.
+Biomimicry Architecture is often referred to as a unique and technical approach to mimicking nature in creating various designs in architecture.
 The structure inspired by nature can be strong yet sustainable since nature is a long-lasting system.
 The buildings are designed to mimic the functions of nature.
 The design is limitless since nature has no bounds, and design inspired by nature also has no bounds.

 Categories of Biomimicry Architecture